 My Father's Eyes: Read about it here!

-Her poems have appeared in many journals, including Salamander, Hanging Loose, Red Brick Review, English Journal.
-Her poems are also featured in four anthologies: City River of Voices (1992), from West End Press, New Mexico, Voices of the City, a joint venture of the Rutgers University Center for Ethnicity, Culture and the Modern Experience and Hanging Loose Press (2004), Vacations: the Good, the Bad, and the Ugly (Outrider Press, Chicago, 2007), and Entering the Real World, VCCA Poets (on Mt.
-San Angelo (2011), work by Virginia Center for the Creative Arts fellows.
+Bonina’s poetry has been published in English Journal, The Lowell Review, MER Journal, Salamander, Hanging Loose and many other journals.
+Her poems are also featured in the anthologies City River of Voices (West End Press, New Mexico, 1992), Voices of the City (Rutgers University Center for Ethnicity, Culture, and the Modern Experience with Hanging Loose Press, 2004), Vacations: The Good, the Bad, and the Ugly (Outrider Press, Chicago, 2007), and Entering the Real World: VCCA Poets on Mt.
+San Angelo (Wavetree Press, 2011)--work by Virginia Center for the Creative Arts fellows.

-Bonina is a member and serves on the Board of Directors of the Writers Room of Boston.
-She now lives in Cambridge, Massachusetts with her husband, Mark Pawlak, and her son, Gianni.
-She is currently working on a novel.
+Bonina is a member and, for more than a decade, served on the Board of Directors of the Writers Room of Boston.
+She lives in Cambridge, Massachusetts with her husband, Mark Pawlak.